kieranjol/IFIscripts/README.md

 * Transcodes a TIFF sequence to 24fps v210 in a MOV container.
 * Usage: `seq.py path/to/tiff_folder` and output will be stored in the parent directory.

+### playerseq.py ###
+* Transcodes an image sequence & WAV to 24fps ProRes 4:2:2 HQ in a MOV container.
+* Usage: `seq.py path/to/parent_image__folder`.The script will then ask you to drag and drop the WAV file.
+The location is currently hardcoded to facilitate a workflow.

 ### oeremove.py ###
 * IFI specific script that removes OE### numbers from the head of an image sequence filename.
 * Usage - `oeremove.py directory`.